Other-People-UCSD/Pink-Currents/_posts/2022-01-12-tags-vaccine-vignettes-slice-of-life.md

 ‘God, this is what I get for coming to a government centre; this isn’t a line, it’s a fish-market!’

-‘Who died and made her queen of the line?
+‘Who died and made <em>her</em> queen of the line?
 What does she think we are; her father’s servants?’

 ‘Jeez, could you back up a bit?
 Waiting in the crawlspace between my ass cheeks won’t guarantee you a vaccine appointment!’